Statement of Compliance with the QCA Corporate Governance Code

 Principle 5: Maintaining the Board as a well-functioning, balanced team led by the Chair

 The Board of Directors meets up to six times a year and more frequently when required, focusing mainly on strategic issues, operational and financial performance.
 The Directors have in place an organisational structure with clearly defined levels of responsibility and delegation of authority.

-The Board comprises the Executive Chairman, two Executive Directors and three Non-Executive Directors.
+The Board comprises the Chairman, two Executive Directors and two Non-Executive Directors.
 None of the Company’s Non-Executive Directors is deemed to be independent given the length of their tenure or shareholdings in the Company, and the Company therefore deviates from the requirements of principle 5 of the QCA Code.
 Nonetheless, the Board considers that, by virtue of their broad corporate experience, professional qualifications and seniority, the Non-Executive Directors of the Company bring the requisite objectivity to bear and provide appropriate challenge to the executive directors of the Company.

 The Board is satisfied, given the size of the business and the proportion of shares in the directors’ hands, that it has a suitable balance between independence on the one hand, and knowledge of the Company on the other, to enable it to discharge its duties and responsibilities effectively.
 All Directors are encouraged to use their independent judgement and to challenge all matters, whether strategic or operational.

-The Board is aware of the other commitments and interests of its Directors, and changes to these commitments and interests are reported to and, where appropriate, agreed with the rest of the Board.
+The Board is aware of the other commitments and interests of its Directors and changes to these commitments and interests are reported to and, where appropriate, agreed with the rest of the Board.

 The number of meetings of the board and its committees during the year, together with the attendance record of each director, are set out in the Company’s Annual Report.